-7.5 RE-ENROLMENT REVIEW
+10.5 ANNUAL REVIEW

-All PGRs are required to complete their Re-Enrolment Review on ProGRess no later than 1 June each year.
+All PGRs are required to complete their Annual Review on ProGRess no later than 1 June each year.

 This includes all full-time and part-time PGRs on every research degree programme, including members of staff, regardless of whether they have recently passed a progression milestone or submitted their thesis.
 This is vital to assure appropriate engagement and progress by the PGR prior to re-enrolment.
 This light touch, but mandatory review will:

-- provide an opportunity to record key academic achievements to date - confirm satisfactory and timely progress against academic milestones, including progress against changes required following the viva voce examination - confirm regular engagement with the supervisory team - review ethics, health and safety risk assessment and research and personal development needs - provide an opportunity to discuss any difficulties that have arisen.
+- provide an opportunity to record key academic achievements to date - confirm satisfactory and timely progress against academic milestones, including progress against changes required following the viva voce examination - confirm regular engagement with the supervisory team - review ethics, health and safety risk assessments and research and personal development needs - provide an opportunity to discuss any difficulties that have arisen.